 Cognizant has five Delivery Centres in Latin America in Buenos Aires, Sao Paulo, Mexico city, Jalisco and San Jose.
 The biggest operations are in Argentina with 200 staff.
 The latest centre was inagurated in San Jose, Costa Rica on 19 December 2013.

-24/7 from Bangalore has BPOs in Guatemala and Nicaragua employing 3500 local staff.
+24/7 from Bangalore has BPOs in Guatemala and Nicaragua employing over 4000 local staff.

 Copal Partners the financial research company has established an office in Buenos Aires since 2010.